 “I learned in school that most people speak in a higher register than normal because of tension.
 So the trick is to relieve the tension.”

 He’s right, you know.
 Most people use a much higher and tinnier sound than they were designed to do.
 It’s because we hold a great deal of physiological tension in our throats.
 It comes from daily stressors and, unfortunately, builds up over time.
+Making it worse as you get older.

 Morgan Freeman’s cure is to start yawning.
 “Yawn a lot,” he says.